Tesfa8186/Biz-Trip-App/README.md

 ## User Story

-- As a business traveller, I want tohave an app to plan, manage & store my trip details, so I can have controlled & safely journey.
+- As a business traveller, I want to have an app to prepare & manage my travel plan, so I can have safely journey.

+## Deployed

+- This application is deployed at Heroku on this link: https://warm-scrubland-92749.herokuapp.com/

 ## Technolgy Used